 Step 1: Written Demand

-Send a formal written demand (burofax, which is a registered letter service through Correos that provides legally accepted proof of delivery, is the most effective method) specifying the amount owed, the date the tenancy ended, and your request for return within a further period of 15 days.
+Send a formal written demand.
+The most effective method is a burofax, a registered letter service through Correos that provides legally accepted proof of delivery.
+State the amount owed, the date the tenancy ended, and request return within a further 15 days.

-Many deposit disputes are resolved at this stage.
-The landlord realises you know your rights and returns the money rather than face formal proceedings.
+Many deposit disputes resolve at this stage.
+Once a landlord realises you know your rights, they often return the money rather than face formal proceedings.

 Step 2: Consumer Affairs (OMIC)

-If the written demand is ignored, the Oficina Municipal de Información al Consumidor (OMIC) in La Linea offers free mediation services.
-Housing disputes are within their remit and they can facilitate communication between you and the landlord without court involvement.
-This service is free and can often resolve disputes without formal legal action.
+If the written demand is ignored, the Oficina Municipal de Información al Consumidor (OMIC) in La Linea offers free mediation.
+Housing disputes fall within their remit and they can facilitate communication between you and the landlord without court involvement.
+This service costs nothing and often resolves matters before legal action becomes necessary.

 Step 3: Juzgado de Primera Instancia (Civil Court)

-The deposit registration with AVRA is also relevant here.
-You can check with AVRA whether your deposit was registered.
-An unregistered deposit by the landlord is itself a regulatory infringement that can strengthen your position in any dispute.
+The deposit registration with AVRA is relevant at this stage too.
+You can contact AVRA to verify whether your fianza was formally registered.
+An unregistered deposit is itself a regulatory infringement, which can strengthen your position in any dispute.

-La Linea and Algeciras have several law firms that specialise in housing law.
+La Linea and Algeciras have several law firms specialising in housing disputes.
 Many offer a free initial consultation.
-If your deposit amount is significant, speaking to a local abogado (lawyer) is worthwhile.
-Their fee may be recoverable if you win the case, and many landlords back down the moment they see a lawyer's letter.
+If the deposit amount is significant, speaking to a local abogado (lawyer) is worth considering.
+Many landlords back down the moment they receive a lawyer's letter, and costs may be recoverable if the case succeeds.

 The Check-Out Process in Practice

-Most deposit disputes in La Linea arise from confusion about what was agreed at the start and what the property's condition was.
-A clean check-out process eliminates most of this ambiguity.
+Most deposit disputes in La Linea come down to confusion about what was agreed at move-in and what the property's condition actually was.
+A clean check-out process removes most of that ambiguity.

-• Give written notice of your intention to leave in accordance with your contract terms (usually one to two months)
+- Give written notice of your intention to leave in line with your contract terms (usually one to two months)

-• Clean the property properly before the check-out inspection, including inside appliances, bathrooms, and kitchen
+- Clean the property thoroughly before the check-out inspection, including inside appliances, bathrooms, and the kitchen

-• Provide final meter readings for electricity, water, and gas if applicable
+- Provide final meter readings for electricity, water, and gas where applicable

 How much deposit can a landlord charge in La Linea?